Cape Town to Johannesburg in 12 days

 Day 5 - Game drive in Hluhluwe

-• 5:00 Half day game drive in Hluhluwe: Hluhluwe-Umfolozi Reserve is the oldest national park and one of the largest in South Africa.
+• 5:00 Kick off your morning in Hluhluwe-Umfolozi Reserve, the oldest national park and one of the largest in South Africa.
 Less touristy than the Kruger National Park, it is the meeting of two reserves: Hluhluwe and Umfolozi, named after the two rivers which cross it.
 Proclaimed a national reserve in the 1950s for the conservation of the rhino, the Hluhluwe-Umfolozi reserve is now home to nearly 90% of the world’s rhino population.
 (Breakfast included in the reserve)

 • 13:00 -13:30 Return transfer to Saint Lucia and lunch